Victor Tadashi Suarez

-Victor Tadashi Suarez is an Emmy award-winning American director of photography recognized for his documentary filmmaking.
+Victor Tadashi Suarez is an American director of photography recognized for his documentary filmmaking.
 He is the cinematographer for The Weekly, from The New York Times.

 Victor is the director of photography for several feature films including The Infinite Race (2020), for ESPN's 30 for 30 series, and Harvest Season (2018) from Independent Lens.

 In 2020, he received the Edward R Murrow award for his work on Collision, a New York Times documentary following Rukmini Callimachi as she investigates the deaths of two American cyclists in Tajikistan.

 From 2013 - 2018 he was the cinematographer for the Al Jazeera English docu-series, Fault Lines, during which time he received seven News and Documentary Emmy nominations for his filmmaking.